opral/inlang-paraglide-js/docs/strategy.md

 ---
-title: Strategy
+title: Locale Detection
-description: Configure locale detection strategies - cookie, localStorage, URL, browser preferences, and custom strategies.
+description: Configure Paraglide JS locale detection - URL, cookies, localStorage, Accept-Language header, and custom strategies.
 ---

 # Strategy

-Paraglide JS comes with various strategies to determine the locale out of the box.
+Paraglide JS comes with various strategies to determine the locale of a user.

 > [!TIP]
 > For server-side integration details and framework examples, see the [Middleware Guide](./middleware-guide).